 1+f log(f) + (1-f) log(1-f)

-In this equation, an increase in f will cause a decrease in the entropy (for f<0.5) which is shown in Figure R.XXX below.
+In this equation, an increase in f will cause a decrease in the entropy (for f<0.5) which is shown in the Figure below.
 When f>0.5, the opposite occurs, but because our RBP eCLIP annotations are much smaller compared to the size of the genome, f remains less than 0.5.
 Therefore, broadly binding peaks are actually slightly weighted smaller than narrow binding peaks.
 This ensures that our results are more reflective of predictions on all RBPs rather than just those that bind broadly.

 Figure R.XXX.
 Changes in Shannon entropy as f changes.